 You can even click on a symbol or strategy type to see a complete list of position details for that pre-filtered list, helping you gain even more insights:

-Plus, you can do all this for your entire portfolio or focus on a single bot or trading account across different lookback periods.
+Plus, you can do all this for your entire portfolio or focus on a single trading account across different lookback periods.
+Use custom date ranges and select multiple bots for detailed performance history.

 Why analyzing portfolio performance is important